kitman20022002/front-end/front-end/js/functions.md

 add()
 ```

-## How to create a function with partameters
+## How to create/defined a function with partameters

 ```
 function add(num){